EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Upon receiving a secure multicast request message, a listener endpoint proceeds as described in Section 6.3 of {{I-D.ietf-core-object-security}}, with the following modifications:

-1. The listener endpoint retrieves the Context Identifier in the "kid" parameter of the received COSE object, and uses it to identify the correct group's Security Context.
+1. The listener endpoint retrieves the Context Identifier from the "gid" parameter of the received COSE object, and uses it to identify the correct group's Security Context.

 2. The listener endpoint retrieves the Sender ID from the header of the COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the request message.
 When receiving a secure multicast CoAP request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.